-We know die-hard Hard Bard fans have missed the carnage, While we had to take a break from HARD BARD (it costs a LOT, so we had to save up our pennies), we are now thrilled to announce the return of the beloved blood fest. in the Fall of 2018 we bring back the original Hard Bard production – Titus Andronicus, directed by the mad genius that created the series, Tony Driscoll!
+We know die-hard Hard Bard fans have missed the carnage, While we had to take a break from HARD BARD (it costs a LOT, so we had to save up our pennies), we were ready to put on our beloved blood fest again during the Fall of 2018.
+Alas, our arranged venue for the show fell through, so we’re back to the hunt for an adequate and affordable place to bring back our original Hard Bard production – Titus Andronicus, directed by the mad genius who created the series, Tony Driscoll!

 Now watch a little video about HARD BARD